objcio/articles/2014-07-08-sandbox-scripting.md

 You're trying to run this script from an application sandbox.
 As far as that sandbox is concerned, Safari is, in fact, not running.

 The problem is that no one gave your app permission to talk to Safari.
-This turns out to be a pretty big security hole: a script can easily get the contents of the current page or even run JavaScript against any tab of any window in browser.
+This turns out to be a pretty big security hole: a script can easily get the contents of the current page or even run JavaScript against any tab of any window in your browser.
 Imagine how great that would be if one of those pages was for your bank account.
 Or a page that contained a form field with your credit card number.
 Ouch.

 That, in a nutshell, is why arbitrary script execution was banned from the Mac App Store.

 Luckily, things have gotten much better in recent releases of OS X. In 10.8 (Mountain Lion), Apple introduced a new abstract class called `NSUserScriptTask`.
-There are three concrete subclasses that let you run Unix shell commands (`NSUserUnixTask`), Automator workflows (`NSUserAutomatorTask`), and of course AppleScript (`NSUserAppleScriptTask`).
+There are three concrete subclasses that let you run Unix shell commands (`NSUserUnixTask`), Automator workflows (`NSUserAutomatorTask`), and our beloved AppleScript (`NSUserAppleScriptTask`).
 The remainder of this tutorial will focus on that last class since it's the one most commonly used.

-Apple's mantra for the application sandbox is "Driving security policy through user intent."
-In practice, this means a user has to decide they want to run your script, no matter where it came from.
-You need permission to run a script and once that permission is granted, the script is run in a way where its interaction with the rest of the system is limited. `NSUserScriptTask` makes all this possible.
+Apple's mantra for the application sandbox is "driving security policy through user intent."
+In practice, this means a user has to decide they want to run your script.
+It might have come from the Internet or it might be a part of your application, the only thing that matters is that your customer says "Yes, I want to run this script."
+Once that permission is granted, their scripts are run in a way where the interaction with the rest of the system is limited.
+The `NSUserScriptTask` class makes all this possible.

 Installing scripts